 Wetherell Center, Room 210B

 Sexual Assault and Misconduct

-Instances of sexual misconduct occurring on college property or at college-related functions which involved the violation of any state statute or any federal or civil law will be reported to the appropriate law enforcement agency for investigation and prosecution.
+Instances of sexual misconduct occurring on college property or at college related functions which involve the violation of any state statute or any federal or civil law will be reported to the appropriate law enforcement agency for investigation and prosecution.
 Campus Safety personnel will report such incidents and cooperate fully with law enforcement agencies.
 The college will not shelter faculty, staff or students from the state of Florida’s sexual misconduct laws.
 (Legal Authority: F.S.
 228-2001; 240.319, SBE 6A-19.08; 19.09: 6A-14.0247)